1979 March 79B Formula Atlantic

 When reviewing the current detail photos, it is notable that what appears to be scuffs in the green paint along the side of the inner tub panels are actually scuffs in the clear tape that was applied to the tub to prevent the actual paint from being scuffed.
 Also, the peeling on the underside of the tub is peeling white paint, not damage to the panels themselves.

 The March 79B is one of the very top cars to have in flat bottom Historic Formula Atlantic racing.
 If you want to win in Historic Formula Atlantic, this is the chassis you can do it with.
 We know.
 We used to race one.
-Forgiving and fast!
+They are forgiving and fast.

 All vehicle descriptions are accurate to the best of our knowledge at the time of writing.
 Corrections, and supplemental information, are always welcome.
 Buyers are responsible for confirming vehicle histories, condition, and authenticity to their own satisfaction prior to purchase.
 Motorsports Market is not the owner of the vehicle and assumes no liability for errors and omissions.